bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_selector.md

      d.
 A maximum curvature value (in 1/m); and

      e.
-Values that lie within the 95% confidence interval for length, pennation angle, and curvature set by the surrounding 24 tracts.
+Values within the 95% confidence intervals for length, pennation angle, and curvature set by the surrounding 24 tracts.

 Items b-d require the user to use their knowledge of the expected patterns of muscle geometry to supply values that are reasonable but will not imappropriately bias the results.